arqtrad/archlit/README.md

 ![Article](https://github.com/dmcpatrimonio/archlit/workflows/DOCX/badge.svg)

-## Abstract accepted for presentation at IASTE 2021

 The developments in traditionalist architecture in Portugal and Brazil since the mid-nineteenth century once derived much of their motivation and methodology from literary history and criticism in the Romantic